wp-plugins/propoza/readme.txt

 * Close the Deal: We've built Propoza with you in mind.
 We know you want to close the deal and win customers.
 * All in one place: Never loose track again and keep a close eye on your customer requests..
 * Save Time: Manually creating quotes takes time.
 Expect to save hours of time with Propoza.
-This is a free early access programme.
+This is a free early access program.
 No creditcard or payment is required.
-The features you get in this programme will remain free.
+The features you get in this program are free.

 == Installation ==

 1. Upload the contents of `propoza-woocommerce.zip` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Configure the plugin by pressing Settings.
+3. Configure the plugin by navigating to the settings page on the plugin page or the Propoza tab under WooCommerce settings.
-1. If you don't have an account, please press Setup your free account and request a subdomain and API key.
+4. If you don't have an account, please press Setup your free account and request a subdomain and API key.
-1. Insert your subdomain and API key.
+5. Insert your subdomain and API key.
+These can be found in the registration e-mail or your Propoza dashboard.
-1. Press Save changes
+6. Press Save changes
-1. Press Test connection to test the connection from wordpress to your propoza account.
+7. Press Test connection to test the connection from wordpress to your propoza account.
-1. Create a test quote in the front-end.
+8. Create a test quote in the front-end.

 == Frequently Asked Questions ==